kl2723/Food-Detective/README.md

-# Food-Detective is for detecting ingredients
+# Food-Detective is for detecting ingredients!